- Data Analytics

 Customer ratings, shopping cart abandonment and cancellation rates will increasingly influence the rating

 The selected framework package, which is sensibly covered directly when a policy is taken out, continues to play an important role.
 For example, if an insurer is reluctant to provide helpful support to the policyholder in the event of a traffic accident, general customer satisfaction suffers as a result.
 In the long term, this is reflected in the customer rating results with aggregators.
 Other rating factors, in addition to price, such as target group benefit and customer satisfaction affect the cancellation rate.
 In time, shopping cart abandonment will also have more important influence on the rating.
-Insurance companies would therefore do well to make the application process more attractive by raising customer attractiveness, service quality, convenience, and ultimately customer loyalty, which can be measured on the basis of cancellation and recommendation rates.
+Insurance companies would therefore do well to make the application process more attractive.
+Keywords for this are customer attractiveness, service quality, convenience, and ultimately customer loyalty, which can be measured on the basis of cancellation and recommendation rates.

 Solution design for a scalable rating module: How insurance companies should conduct analyses - an example

 To ensure that product adjustments in the core system are also accessible to the rating module, there must be a connection between the rating server and the core system.
 Otherwise the insurer operates the rating server independently of the core system.
-However, the effort required to manually transfer every product change to the rating module is very high with this redundant configuration - in terms of implementation and maintenance.
-Additional potential sources of error could occur and the time-to-market is extended.
+However, the effort required to manually transfer every product change to the rating module is very high with this configuration.

 For example, a product adjustment in the area of motor vehicle insurance could be coverage of a new tariff - such as supplementary insurance for autonomous driving.
 Such an operation must be reconciled with the external rating module in the first step.
 The following step in turn determines how the insurer should handle access to the required rating-relevant data: direct access from memory (cache) or retrieval of the required data from an internal or external data source (database, datalake, etc.).